liuhaiqinFDU/liuhaiqinFDU.github.io/about.md

+### About me

-### My name is pronounced as if you're sneezing —— 'Hǎi Qín!'
+- My name is pronounced as if you're sneezing —— 'Hǎi Qín!'

+- Mi hermanita [Haihan Liu](https://github.com/GraceHanLiu) studies Statistics at [Shanghai University of Finance and Economics](https://english.sufe.edu.cn/) and contributes part-time to my research projects.

 <!-- Whenever you sneeze, you're calling my name <=..=> -->